PatD/react-adventure-game-engine/README.md

 In your new game folder, you'll find folders and files ready to edit:

-* `/public/games/<folder name>/gamedata.json` - A single JSON object containing metadata (title, description), room data, display objects, inventory, main menu items, and hero graphic specifications.
+* `/public/games/<folder name>/gamedata.json` - A single JSON object containing game metadata (title, description), room data, display objects, inventory, main menu items, and hero graphic dimensions.
-* `/public/games/<folder name>/gameassets/` - This folder will hold game-specific images, music files, code, and CSS.
+* `/public/games/<folder name>/gameassets/` - This folder will hold game-specific images, music files, code, and your custom CSS.
 * `/public/games/<folder name>/gameassets/gameLogic.js` - All non-engine logic code can live in here.
-You'll find two starter functions, one that fires when a room is loaded, and another that routes custom commands not found in the engine based on text input.
+In here you'll find two starter functions, one that fires when a room is loaded, and another that listens for test parser input and routes it to either in-engine responses or custom responses in this file.

-* `/public/games/<folder name>/gameassets/gameStyles.css` - This will be mostly empty.
-You'll want to use this file to reference all your graphic assets.
-On load, the game automatically parses every image in there and loads it into the browser cache for faster loading.
+* `/public/games/<folder name>/gameassets/gameStyles.css` - You can use this file to reference all your graphic assets - backgrounds, objects, animations, etc. On load, the game automatically parses every image in there and loads it into the browser cache for faster loading.

 In the `/src` folder you'll find the game engine itself.
-It's set up such that no changes are required in this folder, but of course it's allowed because this is open source!
+It's set up such that no changes are needed in this folder to make a game.

 >In theory, your could run a game without anything a `gameLogic.js` - the engine will build out the rooms in gamedata.json.
 Your hero could walk around and look at things, get things, and enjoy the scenery.

 ## Building your game
-`npm run build` or the build function of Create-React-App will build the game out to the `/public` folder.
+`npm run build` or the build function of Create-React-App will build the game out to the `/build` folder.
 At this point you can deploy (or upload) it to your web host of choice.

-## Configuration over code
+### Configuration over code
-The `gamedata.json` file is a single nested object.
+The `gamedata.json` file is a single, giant nested object.
 Here are some important parts of it:

 ### Inventory items: